Michael Nyqvist, born on

 English-speaking television series, Zero Hour and

-Michael was married to
+Michael was first married in 1990 to

 He was the author of two